christobeck/survey-api/README.md

 * users can register and sign into the app
 * signed in users can create custom surveys with an intuitive front-end interface.
 * each new survey is created at a unique URL.
-* users can respond to surveys (depending if public or private...elaborate here once we decide)
+* logged in users can respond to surveys
 * survey creators can view the survey results
 * survey creators can decide to publically display survey results